microsoft/essex-build/packages/scripts/docs/audit.md

   - `<rootDir>/.audit-ci.js`<br/>
     This file can export an audit-ci configuration to use for your project.
 See [audit-ci](https://github.com/IBM/audit-ci/#example-config-file-and-different-directory-usage) for configuration details.

-  - `<rootDir>/allowedLicenses.js`<br/>
+  - `<rootDir>/licenses-to-fail-config.js`<br/>
     This file can export a list of allowed licenses for your project in addition to the default allowed set of this tool.
-(See the configuration file for details)
+(See licenses-to-fail documentation)

     ```js
     /* allowedLicenses.js */